DrewJay/VectorCommander/README.md

 # VectorCommander

-This project includes configurable Variational AutoEncoder which can be customized and trained.
+This project includes configurable Variational Autoencoder which can be customized and trained.
+It is implemented using modern approaches, like discriminative regularization and <a href="https://arxiv.org/abs/1512.03385">residual convolution blocks</a>.

-Part of the project is also file src/analysis.py which contains utilization of trained model and methods performing vector operations over latent spaces.
-VectorCommander supports classical approach using KL-divergence regularization loss, or AAE approach using discriminative loss.
+Part of the project is also file src/analysis.py which contains code for utilization of trained model and methods performing vector operations over latent spaces.

 ## Model components
 <b>Layers used:</b>
 <ul>
-    <li>Classical convolutional layers.</li>
+    <li>Classical convolutional layers</li>
-    <li>Dropout layers (prevent overfitting).</li>
+    <li>Dropout layers (prevent overfitting)</li>
-    <li>LeakyRelu activation layers.</li>
+    <li>LeakyRelu activation layers</li>
-    <li>Flatten layer.</li>
+    <li>Flatten layer</li>
+    <li>BatchNormalization layer</li>
-    <li>Custom layer (generating distribution from learned mean and variance).</li>
+    <li>Custom layer (generating Multivariate Gaussian)</li>
 </ul>

 <b>Losses used:</b>